natelandau/neatfile/README.md

 ## Installation

-neatfile requires python 3.9 up to 3.12.
+neatfile requires python 3.11 or 3.12.
 Python 3.13 is not supported [until spacy supports it](https://github.com/explosion/spaCy/issues/13658).

 ```bash
 # With uv